 If you're in pain the minute you start walking or running and the pain doesn't quiet down when you stop or after icing, it's time to get help.
-Your health care provider can come up with a diagnosis and treatment to put you back on track.
-The most important treatment is rest, the AAOS says.
-Most stress fractures take 2 weeks to 4 weeks to heal with reduced activity and protective footwear.
+Your healthcare provider can come up with a diagnosis and treatment to put you back on track.
+The most important treatment is rest.
+Most stress fractures take 2 to 4 weeks to heal with reduced activity and protective footwear.
 In some instances, certain bones may take up to 8 weeks to heal, depending on your situation.

 Your Family's Health